gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He swiped at it with one paw,
-cursing in Thindi as the black bird snapped its wings open so that the wind threw it sideways just an instant before the tiger's claws would have torn it apart.
+cursing in Thindi as the black bird snapped its wings open so that the wind threw it sideways an instant before the tiger's claws would have torn it apart.

 Up ahead,
-a barren stump of rock rose like an island out of the forest.
+a barren stump of dark rock rose like an island out of the forest.
 Half a dozen drab gray tents huddled around a small fire on top of it.
 Shading her eyes with her free hand,
 Noxy saw the soldiers they were supposed to rescue.
-Their kilts and sturdy boots were travel-stained, and their battle masks and lacquered leather armor were scarred from fighting.
-Some had swords in their hands, while others held spears or bows.
-Big Blue's mate Pillow was directly above them, her sides rippling as she struggled to keep station in the wind, but the soldiers kept their eyes on the trees, waiting for the forest to attack again.
+Big Blue's mate Pillow was directly above them, her sides rippling as she struggled to keep station in the wind.
+The soldiers ignored her,
+their eyes on the trees as they waited for the forest to attack again.

 "You're coming in too low!"
 Granna Fee yelled.
-Noxy's grandmother lay full length on Big Blue, propped up on her elbows with her precious binoculars in her hands.
+Noxy's grandmother lay propped up on her elbows, a determined expression on her face.
 "Level off!"

 "There's no time!"
-Grappa Gas yelled back, his red-and-yellow scarf flapping madly behind him.
+Grappa Gas yelled back.
+His red-and-yellow scarf flapped madly behind him.
 "We're going to have to bump and scrape!"

 The old man closed his eyes.
 His lips moved as he mind-spoke commands to the cloud beneath him.
-Noxy mind-heard Big Blue protest, but even as the old bull grumbled he bunched up and went into a long, steep dive.
+Noxy mind-heard Big Blue protest, but even as the old bull grumbled he bunched up and went into a dive.

 Noxy had just a moment to think,
-*I'd be grounded for a __month__ if I even __thought__ about doing something like this,* and then the cloud thudded against the side of the peak like a sack full of wet wool.
+*I'd be grounded for a month if I even thought about doing something like this,* and then the cloud thudded against the side of the peak like a sack full of wet wool.
 Noxy yelped and sprawled forward, landing in an untidy heap on Granna Fee's legs.
 "Sorry!" she said,
-but her grandmother was already up, swaying to keep her balance as the cloud scraped across the rock, flattened two tents, and came to a halt.
+but her grandmother was already up, swaying to keep her balance as the cloud scraped across the rock, flattened a tent, and came to a halt.

-The tiger bounded off with a roar.
+The tiger leaped off.
-"What are you waiting for!?"
+"What are you waiting for?"
 Granna Fee shouted at the soldiers, sliding down Big Blue's flank and waving her arm as if to sweep them all onto the cloud.
 "Get on!
 Get on!"

+The soldiers' kilts and boots were travel-stained, and their battle masks and lacquered leather armor were scarred from fighting.
+Those who could stand on their own held bows or spears, or propped up those who couldn't.
+"Move move move!" one of them barked, pushing his companions forward.

 Grappa Gas caught Noxy's arm as she scrambled back onto her feet.
-"I'll help 'em up.
+"I'll help them get on.
 You stay here and keep Blue together."
 Without waiting for her to answer he stumped forward, his peg leg leaving dimples in the cloud.
 "And keep an eye out for squirrels!"